visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Many of Silo_'s more complex functions accept an auxiliary argument called an option list.
 An option list is a list of option/value pairs and it is used to specify additional metadata about the data being stored.
 Each Silo_ function that accepts an option list has its options enumerated in the `Silo Manual <https://software.llnl.gov/Silo/manual.html>`_.
-This manual will cover only a subset of available options.
+We cover only a subset of available options here.
 Option lists need not be passed to the Silo_ functions that do support them.
 In fact, most of the source code examples in this manual will pass NULL instead of passing a pointer to an option list.
 Omitting the option list from the Silo_ function call in this way is not harmful; it only means that certain pieces of additional metadata will not be stored with the data.

-Option lists are created using the **DBMakeOptlist** function.
+Option lists are created using the ``DBMakeOptlist`` function.
+Although this function requires the caller to specify a (maximum) number of options, newer versions (>= version 4.9) of the Silo_ library handle cases where the caller adds more options than this maximum number without issue.
-Once an option list object is created, you can add options to it using the **DBAddOption** function.
+Once an option list object is created, you can add options to it using the ``DBAddOption`` function.
-Option lists are freed using the **DBFreeOptlist** function.
+Option lists are freed using the ``DBFreeOptlist`` function.

+Any pointers passed in a ``DBAddOption`` call must not be changed until after the last Silo_ call in which the associated option list is used is made.
+A common mistake is for callers to pass a pointer to an *automatic* variable in a subroutine.
+That pointer becomes invalid upon returning from the subroutine where it was set and when the option list is later used, the associated option is problematic.

 Cycle and time
 """"""""""""""

-We've established that a notion of time can be encoded into filenames using ranges of numbers in each filename.
+We've explained that a notion of time can be encoded into filenames using ranges of digits in each filename.
 VisIt_ can use the numbers in the names of related files to guess cycle number, a metric for how many times a simulation has iterated.
 It is possible to use Silo_'s option list feature to directly encode the cycle number and the simulation time into the stored data.